United States Marine Corps

 Marine Recruiters serve in every corner of the country and our priority during this national health emergency is the safety of our Marines, their families, and the communities where they live and work.
 Right now, it’s as important as ever that we band together as a nation, adjusting our approach while remaining focused on our mission.

-The Marine Educator Workshop was created so that educators, counselors, administrators, and coaches could better inform students who express interest in Marine Corps career path.
+The Marines Coaches & Educator Workshops were created so that educators, counselors, administrators, and coaches could better inform students who express interest in Marine Corps career path.

 The workshop is an interactive multi-day event providing a glimpse into: